nationalarchives/tna-latin-tutorials/ash-html-template/README.md

+#TNA HTML Template

+This template is based off of the [tna](https://github.com/nationalarchives/tna) WordPress theme.

-This template relies on TNA's live site for linking to image files and CSS files.
+It relies on TNA's live site for linking to javascript and images.

+This template uses grunt and sass for CSS.